Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 MythFact

-You cannot drive abroad with a medical licence.You can, but check local rules (e.g., EU requires international driving permit).
+You cannot drive abroad with a medical licence.You can, but check local rules like EU requirements for an IDP.

 Digital Versus Physical Medical Driving Licences

 The DVLA online service displays the same information: photo, categories, validity, codes.
 Employers and insurers can use it with your consent.
-The digital version does not show any sticker.
+The digital version does not show any physical stickers.
 For legal purposes, the physical card is primary, but the digital record is considered accurate.

 Common Questions About Medical Driving Licence Appearance

-One question I hear often: “Does the licence say ‘Medical’ on it?”
-No. The only way to tell is by the short validity and the codes.
-Another: “Can I remove the sticker?”
-No – the sticker is part of the official document.
-Tampering could invalidate it.
+One question I hear constantly is: “Does the licence say ‘Medical’ on it?”
+No, it does not.
+The only way to tell is by the short validity and the codes.
+Another common question is: “Can I remove the sticker?”
+No, the sticker is part of the official document.
+Tampering with it could invalidate it and lead to a driving without a valid licence charge.

 Freqently Asked Questions About What Does A Medical Driving Licence Look Like